Adameladeb/Discord-username-checker/README.md

 ## Introduction

 This diabolical Python script allows you to check the availability of Discord usernames in a multi-threaded manner, supporting proxy usage for added anonymity and speed.
-The code base was inspired by @suegdu, and we've made it even more malevolent by adding threading and proxy support.
+The code base was inspired by <a href="https://github.com/suegdu/Discord-Username-Checker">suegdu</a><br>, and we've made it even more malevolent by adding threading and proxy support.

 ## Features